 |

-Ice Age Fossils (PRE-K - 4-5 yr olds-K) Students search for Ice Age fossils and use numbers to count what they have sorted.
-They earn a Shark necklace.
-They decorate a Safari Hat and then look for fossils in the Children’s Natural History Museum.
-Mammoth Mary and other fossils of Fremont come to life! |
+Ice Age Fossils (TK-K - 4-5 yr olds-K) Students sort living organism and Ice Age fossils and use numbers to count what they have sorted.
+They make a sabertooth kitten headband an go into the museum look for their mommy and daddy.
+They look for fossils in the Children’s Natural History Museum.
+Mammoth Mary and other fossils of Fremont come alive! |

-D is for Dinosaur (PRE-K - 4-5 yr olds-K) Students look at different dinosaur model and try and learn characteristics.
-They learn about the Hadrasaurs and how they laid their eggs as well as make their own nest and egg, which they take home.
+D is for Dinosaur (TK-K - 4-5 yr olds-K) Students look at different dinosaur model and try and learn characteristics.
+They learn about how dinosaurs have babies.
+They make their own nest and get a dinosaur egg, which they take home.
 The compare tracks and trails created by dinosaurs and go up to museum to look at real dinosaur fossils. |

 |